accordproject/techdocs/docs/ref-migrate-0.20-0.21.md

 title: 0.20 to 0.21
 ---

 The main change between the `0.20` release and the `0.21` release is the new markdown syntax and parser infrastructure based on [`markdown-it`](https://github.com/markdown-it/markdown-it).
-While most templates designed for `0.20` should still work on `0.21` some change might be needed to the contract or template text to account for the new syntax.
+While most templates designed for `0.20` should still work on `0.21` some changes might be needed to the contract or template text to account for this new syntax.

 :::note
 Before following those migration instructions, make sure to first install version `0.21` of Cicero, as described in the [Install Cicero](started-installation) Section of this documentation.